SmritiChawla/Precily/README.md

 1. Fig1: This folder contains codes for evaluating the CCLE/GDSC data trained model and includes the following subdirectories:

-   <li>Fig1c: Codes for reproducing different approaches used for benchmarking Precily.
+   * Fig1c: Codes for reproducing different approaches used for benchmarking Precily.
 Individual codes are provided to run the respective methods.
-Also, codes to assess
-   the performance of individual methods are provided based on pre-trained models.
-For Random Forest, pre-trained pathway and gene based models are provided in the        link [https://drive.google.com/drive/folders/1BbSNS_DXSaLgXt8MVeoySdr0uB-81xKJ?usp=sharing]. <\li>
+Also, codes to assess the performance of individual methods are provided based on pre-trained models.
+For Random Forest, pre-trained pathway and gene based models are provided in the        link [https://drive.google.com/drive/folders/1BbSNS_DXSaLgXt8MVeoySdr0uB-81xKJ?usp=sharing].

    Fig1d.
 CCLE/GDSC2 data trained models and independent test dataset used to evaluate Precily based deep neural network model.